PROBLEM – How to fabricate a flight quality co-cured I-Beam composite structure in an environment that enables high

 Skin pre-preg plies were placed into the lower half of the self-heated, two (2) cavity, female cure mold followed by custom molded noodles that fit in between the Smart Tools.
 The Smart Tools are laid up with many plies of re-preg and loaded into the lower half of the cure mold, side-by-side.
 Custom molded noodles are placed between the top of the Smart Tools to create a flush top surface and pre-preg skin plies are applied to the top surface.

-Vacuum bags were then pulled through the center of the Smart Tools and after the upper cure mold cavity was put in place, the vacuum bags were sealed to the outside ends of the mold with bag tape.
+Vacuum bags were then pulled through the center of the Smart Tools and after the upper cure mold cavity was put in place, the vacuum bags were sealed to the outside ends of the mold with vacuum tape.
 End fittings were applied on each end of the cure mold to create a pressurizable environment.
-The cure mold is heated by a combination of cartridge heaters and a forced air heater.
-Pressure is supplied by heated shop air serviced by a shop wide compressor.
+The cure mold is heated by a combination of cartridge heaters and a forced air heater using a dry air supply.

 The automated cure mold was turned on and ran a specified cure and pressure profile.
-Initially vacuum was applied to the cavity and once the temperature exceeded 160°F (71°C) vacuum was stopped and the vacuum bags were inflated with 85 psi (≈6 Bar) that in turn, pressurized the now elastic Smart Tools to apply nominal pressure on the underside of the composite laminate and against the inside of the cure mold to force out air and excess resin.
+Initially, vacuum was applied to the cavity and once the temperature exceeded 180°F (82°C) vacuum was stopped and the vacuum bags were inflated with 85 psi (≈6 Bar) that in turn, pressurized the now elastic Smart Tools to apply nominal pressure on the underside of the composite laminate and out against the inside of the cure mold to compact the laminate and force out air and excess resin.

 Co-Cured I-Beam Results